 Tailoring of this Standard

-The general information and requirements for the selection and tailoring of applicable standards are defined in ECSS-S-ST-00.
+The general information and requirements for selecting and tailoring applicable standards are defined in ECSS-S-ST-00.

-There are several drivers for tailoring, such as dependability and safety aspects, software development constraints, product quality objectives and business objectives.
+Several drivers for tailoring, include security, dependability and safety aspects, software development constraints, product quality objectives and business objectives.

 Tailoring for dependability and safety aspects is based on the selection of requirements related to the verification, validation and levels of proofs demanded by the criticality of the software.
 Annex D contains a tailoring of this Standard based on software criticality.

+Tailoring for security is based on the selection of requirements related to the verification, validation and levels of proofs demanded by the sensitivity of the software.

-Tailoring for software development constraints takes into account the special characteristics of the software being developed, and of the development environment.
-The type of software development (e.g. database or real-time) and the target system (e.g. embedded processor, host system, programmable devices, or application-specific integrated circuits) are also taken into account (see Annex S of ECSS-E-ST-40).
-Specific requirements for verification, review and inspection are imposed, for example, when full validation on the target computer is not feasible or where performance goals are difficult to achieve.
+Tailoring for software development constraints considers the special characteristics of the software being developed and the development environment.
+The type of software development (e.g. database or real-time) and the target system (e.g. embedded processor, host system, programmable devices, or application-specific integrated circuits) are also taken into account (see Annex T of ECSS-E-ST-40).
+Specific requirements for verification, review, and inspection are imposed, for example, when full validation on the target computer is not feasible or performance goals are difficult to achieve.

-Tailoring for product quality and business objectives is done by selecting requirements on quality of the product as explained in clause 7 of this Standard based on the quality objectives for the product specified by the customer.
+Tailoring for product quality and business objectives is done by selecting requirements on quality of the product, as explained in clause 7 of this Standard, based on the quality objectives for the product specified by the customer.

+Security aspects of this Standard

+Given the particularities related to security requirements, the following consideration is made:

+Security assurance requirements significantly influence the security requirements for software product development.
+Higher levels of security assurance increase confidence in the security features but demand increased security controls on the development and evaluation of the software, to limit the potential for weaknesses and vulnerabilities present in the software.

 Software product assurance programme implementation

 Organization and responsibility